malinga93142/datastructures_animation/README.md

-# Data Structures And Algorithms Animations
+## Project Overview (DSA Animation)

+This repository provides a comprehensive collection of interactive animations and educational resources focused on fundamental data structures and algorithms.
+The aim is to support students, educators, and self-learners in visualizing how essential data structures work, including their internal processes and operations.
+By leveraging visualizations, users can better grasp concepts such as insertion, deletion, traversal, and searching within structures like arrays, linked lists, stacks, queues, trees, and graphs.

+The resources are designed for use in computer science courses, workshops, and self-study, offering intuitive, step-by-step illustrations of complex algorithms and data manipulation.
+Whether you are new to data structures or seeking to reinforce your understanding, these materials provide a valuable supplement to traditional learning approaches.

-This repository is a collection of animations and resources designed to help students and educators understand fundamental data structures.
-The materials herein are contributed by the University of San Francisco and their talented team.
+All animations and resources are contributed by the University of San Francisco and are intended to advance open education and promote excellence in computer science instruction.

 ## Acknowledgements
 Special thanks to the University of San Francisco and their dedicated team for generously contributing these invaluable resources.
 Your commitment to open education and advancing computer science understanding is deeply appreciated.